Site Search

 As per the Medical Practitioners Regulations, the Sponsor determines the geographic location for the Defined licensee’s medical practice.
 Physicians on a Defined licence are not permitted to provide temporary coverage outside of their health zone.

-11. Eligibility for Certification Examinations
+11. Eligibility for Canadian Certification Examinations or Registration and Licensure in an Acceptable Jurisdiction

 Defined licensees must have successfully obtained or have eligibility to challenge the certification examination with the Royal College of Physicians and Surgeons of Canada, the College of Family Physicians of Canada, or the Collège des médecins du Québec at the time of initial licensure.
 Successful completion of a Practice Ready Assessment will satisfy this criterion.